-Agency in the Age of Brain Science
+Neuroethics: Agency in the Age of Brain Science

-by Joshua May
+by Joshua May (Oxford University Press, 2023)

-- Does neuroscience show that free will is an illusion?
+- Is free will an illusion?

 - Does having a mental disorder excuse bad behavior?

 - Should we trust our gut feelings in ethics and politics?

 - Should we alter our brains to become better people?

 - Is human reasoning bound to be biased by our values?